blueorange589/artwork/personal-law.md

 3. I have not authorized any person, institution or organization to decide in name of myself.
 Any such claim is a trick to be avoided.
 In addition to it, same entities can not decide for me in any matter as well.

-4. I refuse any kind of relationship with those who breach items mentioned.
+4. I refuse any kind of relationship with those who breached items mentioned.
 Any relation can not be established in future.

 OZGUR ARSLAN